ayshrj/toshiba-project-complete/README.md

 - The project is mostly static except for the Growth component, which pulls data from the backend hosted on render.com.
 - The static data is stored in `DashboardInfo.jsx`, acting as a pseudo-database for easy future implementation of a dynamic database.

-Feel free to explore the provided deployment links and customize the project according to your needs.
-If you have any questions or encounter issues, please refer to the provided documentation or contact the project contributors.